d-shap/d-shap.github.io/docs/aMAZEng/README.md

 # Personal data

-This game does not collect any personal data, but uses personal data to authenticate user at Google Play Services.
+This game does not collect any personal data itself.
+But it uses Android APIs and authenticates user at Google Play Services.
 Google Play Services are used for achievements.

 ![](./images/screenshot-pd-01.jpg)